Skip to content

 Evaluated Scenarios

-We tested against multiple distribution types (Normal, Bimodal, Skewed, Likert) and sample sizes, as well as varying method properties.
-Typical Cliff's Delta effect magnitudes observed in the simulations ranged from 0.29 to 0.86.
+We tested against multiple distribution types (Normal, Bimodal, Skewed, Likert) and sample sizes (\(n = 25 - 100\)), as well as varying method properties.
+To ensure robust findings, each of the eight scenarios was evaluated using \(N_{\text{sim}} = 50\) independent simulations, totaling 400 simulations across 2,400 distinct datasets and 3,600 benchmarked bootstrap settings.
+Typical Cliff's Delta effect magnitudes observed in the simulations ranged from 0.18 to 0.74.

 Data Scenarios: Scenario Parameters